spaceface777/DuckyScripts/README.md

 ## Project Structure
 There are three big folders here, one for each operating system.
 Each one contains an individual Rubber Ducky script; that means that each folder contains:
 - A `README.md` file, explaining more in-depth what that individual script does
+- A `main.txt` file, containing the main file to host in the [`DuckyScript Server`](https://github.com/spaceface777/DuckyScriptServer)
 - One `.ino` file (the program uploaded to the Arduino)
 - Any dependencies the script has to download
   - This may be a `Powershell` script, an image, or anything else required for the script to run